Should you be an employee or entrepreneur? Ask your friends and family and you will get a variety of different answers.

 Question #3: Can I handle criticism?

 Be it the product or your business format, there will always be people who offer criticism.
-If you don’t have a thick batch of skin, you will find yourself feeling emotions that are not healthy.
+If you don’t have a thick batch of skin, you will find yourself living on an emotional roller coaster.

 Question #4: Can I handle the risk financially?